tc39/proposal-intl-duration-format/README.md

     Additional decimal places will be truncated towards zero.
     (`Temporal.Duration.prototype.round` can be used to obtain different rounding behavior.)
     Normally this option applies to fractional seconds, but this option actually applies to the largest seconds-or-smaller unit that uses the `"numeric"` or `"2-digit"` style.
-    For example, if options are `{ seconds: "narrow", milliseconds: "narrow", fractionalDigits: 2}` then the output can be `"5s 2.39ms"`.
+    For example, if options are `{ seconds: "narrow", milliseconds: "numeric", fractionalDigits: 4}` then the output is "12.3456 seconds".
     If this option is omitted, only nonzero decimals will be displayed and trailing zeroes will be omitted.

 ##### Default values

-* The per-unit style options default to the value of `style` for all styles except `"digital"`, for which units years till days default to `"narrow"` and hours till nanoseconds default to `"numeric"`.
+* The per-unit style options default to the value of `style` for all styles except `"digital"`, for which units years till days default to `"short"` and hours till nanoseconds default to `"numeric"`.
+* If `style` is `undefined`, all values default to `"short"`
 * The per-unit display options default to `"auto"` if the corresponding style option is `undefined` and `"always"` otherwise.

 #### Notes